THE ORIGIN & FOUNDER OF ISLAM

 10. Prayerfully consider supporting a Christian ministry or missionary who is working to further the gospel in Muslim countries.

-You may not have any Muslim friends or co-workers, but you can still be used by the Lord to reach them with the Gospel.
-Three great ministries I'm familiar with are:
+You may not have any Muslim friends or co-workers, but you can still be used by the Lord to reach them with the gospel.

 • The Bible’s Scientific Accuracy and Foresight